 The National Institute of Open Schooling (2012) defined indexing language as "as the set of terms used in an index to represent topics or features of documents and the rules for combing or using those terms".
 It provides lexical elements which act as clues to the subject of the document.
 The basic rudiments of indexing language are the vocabulary, syntax and semantics.
 Vocabulary relates to the terms, phrases, descriptors used to represent the contents of the documents.
 Syntax deals with the arrangement of words and phrases to form index term.
 Semantics convey the contextual meaning of words, indicating synonyms, preferred spellings, hierarchical and associative relationships.

-There are basically three types of indexing language, each of these is briefly discussed below:
+There are basically three types of indexing languages, to wit:

 - (a) Natural Indexing Language

 - (b) Free Indexing Language

 - (c) Controlled Indexing Language